Banner

 Deposition Practice

-Ms. Dagger is an attorney with Ellis & Winters in Cary, where her practice focuses on business litigation, employment litigation, and criminal defense.
+Ms. Dagger is an attorney with Ellis & Winters in Raleigh, where her practice focuses on business litigation, employment litigation, and criminal defense.
 She regularly appears in federal district court, the North Carolina Business Court and other state trial courts, both criminal and civil, and represents clients on appeal in both state and federal court.
 She holds a JD from the University of California at Berkeley School of Law.

 Jeremy Dresner, T '00, L '06